 |Adults 19 years and older

-Medications that decrease stomach acidity, such as antacids, histamine (H2) receptor antagonists (e.g., cimetidine, ranitidine), and proton pump inhibitors (e.g., omeprazole, lansoprazole), may impair iron absorption.
-Taking iron supplements at the same time as the following medications may result in decreased absorption and efficacy of the medication: levodopa, levothyroxine, methyldopa, penicillamine, quinolones, tetracyclines, and bisphosphonates.
+Medications that decrease stomach acidity, such as antacids, histamine (H2) receptor antagonists (e.g., cimetidine, ranitidine), and proton-pump inhibitors (e.g., omeprazole, lansoprazole), may impair iron absorption.
+Taking iron supplements at the same time as the following medications may result in decreased absorption and efficacy of the medication: carbidopa and levodopa (Sinemet), levothyroxine (Synthroid, Levoxyl), methyldopa (Aldomet), penicillamine (Cuprimine, Depen), quinolones, tetracyclines, and bisphosphonates (120).
 Therefore, it is best to take these medications two hours apart from iron supplements.
-Cholestyramine resin, used to lower blood cholesterol levels, should also be taken two hours apart from iron supplements because it interferes with iron absorption.
-Allopurinol, a medication used to treat gout, may increase iron storage in the liver and should not be used in combination with iron supplements (37, 67).
+Cholestyramine (Questran) and colestipol (Colestid), used to lower blood cholesterol concentrations, should also be taken at least four hours apart from iron supplements because they may interfere with iron absorption (121).
+Allopurinol (Zyloprim), a medication used to treat gout, may increase iron storage in the liver and should not be used in combination with iron supplements.

 Linus Pauling Institute Recommendation

 Following the RDA for iron should provide sufficient iron to prevent deficiency without causing adverse effects in most individuals.
 Although sufficient iron can be obtained through a varied diet, a considerable number of people do not consume adequate iron to prevent deficiency.
 A multivitamin/mineral supplement containing 100% of the daily value (DV) for iron provides 18 mg of elemental iron.
 While this amount of iron may be beneficial for premenopausal women, it is well above the RDA for men and postmenopausal women.

 Adult men and postmenopausal women